fstab50/branchdiff/README.md

 ## License

 * Software contained in this repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+A copy of the license agreement is included with this repository [here](./LICENSE).

 [back to the top](#top)